 Profile Image

-Hi, I am a Postdoctoral Fellow at the Weatherhead Scholars Program at Harvard University’s Weatherhead Center for International Affairs.
-I completed my PhD candidate at the Charles and Louise Travers department of Political Science at the University of California, Berkeley, where I was a Research Associate at the Center for the Politics of Development.
-Welcome to my website!
+Prior to this, I was a postdoctoral fellow at Harvard University’s Weatherhead Center for International Affairs.
+I earned my PhD at the University of California, Berkeley in 2023, where I was a Research Associate at the Center for the Politics of Development.

-My research has been generously supported by the APSA-NSF Doctoral Dissertation Research Improvement Grant, the APSA Centennial Center’s Women and Politics Fund, the Weiss Family Fund, the J-PAL Governance Initiative, the University of Notre Dame’s Global Religion Research Initiative, the University of Gothenburg’s Governance and Local Development Program, and UC Berkeley’s Graduate Division, Insitute of South Asia Studies, Center for Contemporary India, and Center for Right-Wing Studies.
+My research has been generously supported by the APSA-NSF Doctoral Dissertation Research Improvement Grant, the APSA Centennial Center’s Women and Politics Fund, the Weiss Family Fund, the J-PAL Governance Initiative, the Global Religion Research Initiative, the Governance and Local Development Program, and UC Berkeley’s Graduate Division, Insitute of South Asia Studies, Center for Contemporary India, and Center for Right-Wing Studies.

 rss facebook twitter github youtube mail spotify lastfm instagram linkedin google google-plus pinterest medium vimeo stackoverflow reddit quora quora